Why is the time right?

 STEAM + Creativity and Imagination + Helping One’s Community = A Strong Personal Brand

 Clearly, I could go on and on for days — decades, really — about all of this.
 And, of course, if you have any questions, I am just an email away.
-For now, I hope that you’ll consider encouraging and then supporting your child to be a part of what I believe will be an awesome upcoming TEDx youth event.
+For now, I hope that you’ll consider encouraging the youth in your life to be a part of what I believe will be an awesome upcoming TEDx youth event.

 Ready?
 Let’s get going!

 TEDxYouth@JeffersonStreet is a 100% volunteer-run event by people who care about Nashville’s youth.
-This event’s goal is to showcase STEAM ideas from and for Nashville.
+This event’s goal is to showcase ideas with a STEAM twist.
 Our first event was virtual to ensure the safety of all involved.
-Talks will be broadcast on the TEDx YouTube Channel in 2022.
+Find past talks here TEDx YouTube Channel.

 REQUIREMENTS